 If you’re into photography more than the regular tourist with their tiny digital camera, you probably plan well before you travel.
-Knowing which lenses to take with you, depending on what awaits you at your destination, is an important choice, given luggage limitations.
+Knowing which types of camera lenses to take with you, depending on what awaits you at your destination, is an important choice, given luggage limitations.
 After all, even the most committed among photographers need to have a few clothes to change.

 When it comes to Istanbul, you need to consider three types of lenses, some of which classic and common, others somewhat exceptional.
 Three lenses for three types of photos that you’ll be making: on the streets, the markets, in the mosques or on a Bosphorus cruise.
 So here they are: